MaxiRam/Clustering_in_Arg-user_side/Singularity_container_for_pytorch_appliction.md

 # Containerizing a pyTorch application with Singularity (now Apptainer)

 This tutorial is divided in three steps:
-1. Test the pyTorch application within a Conda environment.
+1. Test the PyTorch application within a Conda environment.
 2. Use the application within a Singularity container as an interactive shell.
 3. Use the container as a standalone file.